ivandavidov/minimal/README.md

 * Add kernel modules and firmware.
 * Reorganize and simplify the ISO image generation script.
+* Allow individual overlay bundles to be downloaded and installed.

 The above list is not fixed it may be updated at any time.